-Version Effective Dates Change Summary 1.0 1 July 2018 ABF MHC NBEDS 2018-19 Technical Specifications for Reporting, published October 2018 2.0 May 2019 Technical Specifications for reporting updated to ABF MHC NBEDS 2019-20 3.0 May 2020 Technical Specifications for reporting updated to ABF MHC NBEDS 2020-21 4.0 May 2021 Technical Specifications for reporting updated to ABF MHC NBEDS 2021-22 5.0 May 2022 Technical Specifications for reporting updated to ABF MHC NBEDS 2022-23 6.0 May 2023 Technical Specifications for reporting updated to ABF MHC NBEDS 2023-24 7.0 May 2024 Technical Specifications for reporting updated to ABF MHC NBEDS 2024-25
+Version Effective Dates Change Summary 1.0 1 July 2018 ABF MHC NBEDS 2018-19 Technical Specifications for Reporting, published October 2018 2.0 May 2019 Technical Specifications for reporting updated to ABF MHC NBEDS 2019-20 3.0 May 2020 Technical Specifications for reporting updated to ABF MHC NBEDS 2020-21 4.0 May 2021 Technical Specifications for reporting updated to ABF MHC NBEDS 2021-22 5.0 May 2022 Technical Specifications for reporting updated to ABF MHC NBEDS 2022-23 6.0 May 2023 Technical Specifications for reporting updated to ABF MHC NBEDS 2023-24 7.0 May 2024 Technical Specifications for reporting updated to ABF MHC NBEDS 2024-25 8.0 May 2025 Technical Specifications for reporting updated to ABF MHC NBEDS 2025-26

-Activity Based Funding Mental Health Care National Best Endeavours Data Set 2024-25 - Technical Specifications for Reporting
+Activity Based Funding Mental Health Care National Best Endeavours Data Set 2025-26 - Technical Specifications for Reporting

-© Independent Health and Aged Care Pricing Authority 2024
+© Independent Health and Aged Care Pricing Authority 2025

-This publication is available for your use under a Creative Commons Attribution 4.0 International licence,, with the exception of the Independent Health and Aged Care Pricing Authority logo, photographs, images, signatures and where otherwise stated.
+This publication is available for your use under a Creative Commons Attribution 4.0 International licence, with the exception of the Independent Health and Aged Care Pricing Authority logo, photographs, images, signatures and where otherwise stated.
 The full licence terms are available from the Creative Commons website.